-- While the printed Task Administration Manuals include test administration guidelines in the first part of the manual like the online version, the printed manuals have an additional section that contains all of the secure task scripts and reading passages. - New for 2022-23: The Learner Characteristics Inventory (LCI) and Data Collection Forms are now perforated in the printed version to allow for easy removal.
+• While the printed Task Administration Manuals include test administration guidelines in the first part of the manual like the online version, the printed manuals have an additional section that contains all of the secure task scripts and reading passages.

+- The Learner Characteristics Inventory (LCI) and Data Collection Forms are perforated in the printed version to allow for easy removal.
 Since these forms contain private student data, they must be kept in a secure location.
 If used to record data, ensure these forms are removed before returning the Task Administration Manual with other secure materials.
 Refer to Data Entry in PearsonAccess Next for more information on keeping these forms on file following test administration. - The optional object lists for mathematics and science are also included in the printed Task Administration Manuals sent to districts and schools.
-New for 2022-23: The object lists now appear at the beginning of each subject's section.

-• The printed grade-level Task Administration Manuals must not be copied or duplicated because they contain secure materials to be used by the Test Administrator only.
+The object lists appear at the beginning of each subject's section. - The printed grade-level Task Administration Manuals must not be copied or duplicated because they contain secure materials to be used by the Test Administrator only.